 General Reports Overview 78

-Checking Availability of Environments 79
+Checking Availability of Environments 78

-Tracking Release Train Scope Changes 79

-Using the Calendars for Quick Assessment 80
+Using the Calendars for Quick Assessment 79

-Using a Dashboard for Metrics 80
+Tracking Release Package Activity 79

 General Reports Overview

 The general reports are Serena Business Manager reports that retrieve relevant release management data from Serena Release Manager.
 At any point in the release management process you can report on current or historic information.